Frequently Asked Questions

 Q: Where is my registration codes?
 I never received them!

-A: You (or your Internet Service Provider [ISP]) probably have a spam filter, blocking our email.
+A: You, or your Internet Service Provider, or your email service probably have a spam filter, blocking our email.
 We think the word "Lotto" in our email that we sent to you may be falsely flagging our email as "spam", or junk email.
+Google Mail ("gmail"), Yahoo, AOL, and Hotmail are notorious for this.
 To prevent this, add "firstname.lastname@example.org" to your white list (list of approved senders).

-If you do not receive your registration codes within 24 hours of purchase, please email us (at email@example.com) or call us at 219-874-3449.
+If you do not receive your registration codes within 24 hours of purchase, please email us (at email@example.com).
 Please provide an alternate method of contact (other than your email address), such as phone or fax.
 We will attempt to email your codes again, plus we will print out the codes and mail it to you via U.S. Mail.
 If you provide a telephone number, we will call you to rectify the situation.
 In the meantime, please check your Junk Mail folder, in the event that your spam filter thought that our email was spam.

 Q: I subscribed to the Lottery Data Subscription Service.
 Where are my registration codes?